goschtl/zope/Zope3/trunk/src/zope/app/styleguide/zpt/README.txt

 In other words it means: use <label> along with your <input type="text"/>, your <input type="checkbox"/> and your <input type="radio"/> elements.
-Using labels makes it possible to use the pointer on the label (clicking on the label) to active the input, so that it is easier to select a text input, a check box or a radio box, just like it is in heavy client applications such as Firefox.
+Using labels makes it possible to use the pointer on the label (clicking on the label) to active the input, making it easier to select a text input, a check box or a radio box, just like in thick-client applications.

 Example::